fedorukben/laserrun/README.md

 Boomerangers should be used by players with good timing and prediction skills.
 A boomeranger can either use a Daggar as a melee weapon, or a Boomerang as a ranged weapon.
+If a boomeranger makes contact with the boomerang, after the boomerang has hit the wall, the boomerang will be collected, and one ammo will be restored.

 Spies should be used by players who enjoy sneaking around the map.
 Spies can either use a Daggar as a melee weapon, or a Spear as a ranged weapon.